nareshkosal/components-lib/README.md

 For issues and questions:
 - Open an issue on GitHub
 - Check the [shadcn/ui documentation](https://ui.shadcn.com)
+- Use the CLI tool: `npx @kosal/scad-components help`

 ---

 Built with ❤️ using [shadcn/ui](https://ui.shadcn.com)

+**Note**: Since your repository is private, these components are only accessible via NPM installation, not through GitHub Pages.